Records: Panthers file application to potentially alter Uptown practice facility

 According to the application filed this week, the purpose in requesting an amendment is to “provide the option for additional outdoor practice fields, relocate parking area from along Cedar Street to a location farther internal to the site, and accessory building(s) along the railroad/southeastern portion of the site.”

-When contacted for a statement, a TSE spokesperson said the amendment application is part of the Panthers’ “strategic vision for [its] facilities.”
+When contacted for a statement, a TSE spokesperson said the amendment application is part of the Panthers’ “strategic vision for [their] facilities.”

 “This is a step in the process that gives us options for what we may decide to do in the future,” the spokesperson said.
 “We expect more of these administrative processes as part of our due diligence.”